 The District's stormwater discharges currently maintain permit coverage through the Municipal Separate Storm Sewer System Permit (the "Current Permit") issued to the Storm Water Management Joint Task Force consisting of Harris County, Harris County Flood Control District, the City of Houston, and the Texas Department of Transportation.
 In the event that at any time in the future the District is not included in the Current Permit, it would be required to seek independent coverage under the General Permit for Phase II (Small) Municipal Separate Storm Sewer Systems (the "MS4 Permit").
 The TCEQ renewed the MS4 Permit on December 13, 2013.
 The MS4 Permit authorizes the discharge of stormwater to surface water in the state from small municipal separate storm sewer systems ("MS4s").
 The renewed MS4 Permit impacts a much greater number of MS4s that were not previously subject to the MS4 Permit and contains more stringent requirements that the standards contained in the previous MS4 Permit.
-MS4s who are subject to the renewed MS4 Permit must apply for authorization under the renewed MS4 Permit by June 11, 2014.
+MS4s who are subject to the renewed MS4 Permit must have applied for authorization under the renewed MS4 Permit by June 11, 2014.
+However, at that time, the District was not required to apply to the TCEQ for authorization.
 If at any time in the future the District were required to maintain its own coverage under the MS4 Permit, it is anticipated that the District could incur substantial costs to develop and implement the required plans as well as to install or implement best management practices to minimize or eliminate unauthorized pollutants that may otherwise be found in stormwater runoff in order to comply with the renewed MS4 Permit.